Fragility of surface states in non-Wigner Dyson topological insulators

 \subsection{Surface Berry curvature and disorder: Numerics}

-We perform a numerical study of localization in a disordered version of the model~(\ref{HLudwig}), with and without $U_{\rm f}[u_{\rm f}]$ (\ref{eq:UFO}).
+We perform a numerical study of localization in a disordered version of the model~(\ref{HLudwig}), with and without a uniform fragmenting potential $U_{\rm f}$, see Eq.\ (\ref{eq:UFO}).
 Disorder is implemented by random Peierls phases as introduced in Eq.~(\ref{eq:Peierls}).
 We apply multifractal analysis to decide whether the surface wave functions are localized or delocalized~\cite{evers2008,rodriguez2011}.

 It turns out that the spectral weight of surface wave functions is dominantly ($>75 \%$) concentrated on the outermost surface layer.
 We define the surface {\em inverse participation ratios} (IPR) of these wave functions via the moments,